D4Enjoyer/poe-trade-misc-script/README.md

 ## Features

+### Settings Menu

+The "Misc Settings" button located at the top left opens up the settings menu where you can select which features to enable.
+Make sure to refresh the page after changing any settings, they won't be appplied without.
+Settings are stored in local storage (misc-script-settings).

 ### Any as default

 Changes the default "Sale Type" from "Buyout or Fixed Price" to "Any".
 It simulates the necessary user input when visiting the trade website or clearing a search.